Disease Guide ·Collapsing Trachea ·2026

 Prescription Coverage

-Check whether your policy covers ongoing prescription medications.
-Some policies cap prescription drug benefits or exclude certain classes of medications.
-Cough suppressants and bronchodilators are the mainstay of treatment.
+Check if your policy covers ongoing prescription medications.
+Some cap drug benefits or exclude specific classes.
+Cough suppressants and bronchodilators are the main treatment.

 🇺🇸 US Pet Insurance Guide